spruceUI/spruceOSNightlies/README.md

 - **Not backwards compatible**: Due to the nature of WIP builds, you will likely need to do a fresh install of the eventual public stable release.
 Simply using the OTA will likely break things.
 ## 🧪 Experimental Warning
 - **Data Loss**: Using this software may result in corrupted data or loss of existing configs.
-- **Incompatible Changes**: Backward compatibility is not guaranteed between nightly versions.
+- **Incompatible Changes**: Backward AND Forward compatibility is not guaranteed between nightly versions.
+Manual updates are occasionally required.
 - **Security Risks**: Nightly builds have not been fully tested for vulnerabilities or exploits.

 ## ⚙️ Installation